drachs/subtitles2anki/Readme.md

 These token files will be as raw as possible while being clearly not subject to copyright.
 The format I have chosen is a csv database in the following form sorted by frequency descending:

-surface,reading,pos,frequency
+surface,reading,romaji,pos,frequency

+surface: How the word appeared in the subtitles
+reading: hiragana reading of the word
+romaji: The surface represented in romaji
+pos: Japanese part of speech
+frequency: How often the word appeared in the show

+These files will contain all kinds of stuff that should probably be filtered out, but the filtering might be the subject of many interesting pull requests so I'd like to commit the raw ugly data here so we can all inovate on good filter.
+Examples of uglyness in these files include english words, symbols, punctuation, etc.

 ## Step 3 - Filtering
-These files will contain all kinds of stuff that should probably be filtered out, but the filtering might be the subject of many interesting pull requests so I'd like to commit some raw ugly data here so we can all inovvate on good filter.
-Examples of uglyness in these files include english words, symbols, etc.